 For the proof approach we introduce two simple (but powerful) techniques.
 These two techniques are used in many other proofs so it’s worthwhile to get to know them.

-The first is indistinguishability, this is where some parties can not tell between two (or more) potential worlds.
-Their distribution of views looks exactly the same so they must decide the same way in both worlds.
+The first is indistinguishability, this is where some parties cannot distinguish between two (or more) possible worlds.
+Their views look the same, so they must reach the same decision in both worlds.
 This leads to the following initial proof approach: imagine that there were two worlds: world 1 and world 2.
 Imagine that in world 1 the honest must decide 1 and in world 2 the honest must decide 0.
 If there was some honest party for which world 1 and world 2 are indistinguishable then we would drive a contradiction.
 Unfortunately we cannot use such a simple argument for this lower bound.

-The second technique is hybridization, this is where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments to create a series of statements that leads to the final contradiction.
+The second technique is hybridization, this is where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments leading to a final contradiction.

 World 1:

 In World 1 parties in $A$ and $B$ start with the value 1.
 Parties in $C$ have crashed.
 Since $C$ is at most $f$ participants, the parties in $A$ and $B$ must eventually decide.
 For agreement to hold, all the parties in $A$ and $B$ will output 1.
-From the perspective of $A$ (and also $B$), they cannot distinguish between a crashed (or Byzantine) $C$ vs. an honest $C$ whose messages are delayed.
+From $A$’s (and $B$’s) perspective, they cannot tell if $C$ crashed or if its messages were delayed.

 World 2:

 World 2 will be a world similar to world 1 where the roles of $A$ and $C$ are interchanged.
 The parties in $B$ and $C$ start with the value 0.
-Parties in $A$ have crashed.
-Again, $C$ cannot distinguish between a crashed $A$ vs. an honest $A$ whose messages are delayed.
+Parties in $A$ have crashed. $C$ cannot tell if $A$ crashed or if its messages were delayed.
 So all the parties in $C$ and $B$ will output 0.

 World 3:

-World 3 will be a hybrid world where the view of $A$ in this world will be indistinguishable to the view of $A$ in world 1 and the view of $C$ in this world will be indistinguishable to the view of $C$ to world 2. $A$ will start with value 1 and $C$ will start with value 0.
-The adversary will use its Byzantine power to corrupt $B$ to perform a split-brain attack and make $A$ and $C$ each believe that they are in their respective worlds. $B$ will equivocate and act as if its starting value is 1 when communicating with $A$ and as if its 0 when communicating with $C$.
-If the adversary delays messages between $A$ and $C$ for longer than the time it takes for $A$ and $C$ to decide in their respective worlds, then by an indistinguishability argument, $A$ will commit to 1 and $C$ will commit to 0 (recall the time to decide cannot depend on GST or $\Delta$).
+World 3 will be a hybrid world: $A$’s view will be indistinguishable from its view in world 1, and $C$’s view will be indistinguishable from its view in world 2. $A$ will start with value 1 and $C$ will start with value 0.
+The adversary will use its Byzantine power to corrupt $B$ to perform a split-brain attack and make $A$ and $C$ each believe they are in their own world. $B$ will equivocate and act as if its starting value were 1 when communicating with $A$ and as if it were 0 when communicating with $C$.
+If the adversary delays $A$–$C$ messages long enough for them to decide, then by indistinguishability $A$ commits to 1 and $C$ to 0 (since decision time cannot depend on GST or $\Delta$).
 This violates the agreement property.

 Some important observations:

-For agreement to hold, it is essential that if one party decides on a value, all other parties decide on the same value.
-Under partial synchrony, since parties are not even guaranteed to be able to communicate with each other before they decide, they always ensure that a majority of honest parties ``agree’’ to a value before deciding (otherwise two minorities can commit to different values).
+4. For agreement to hold, it is essential that if one party decides on a value, all others decide on the same value.
+Under partial synchrony, since parties may not communicate before deciding, they must ensure a majority of honest parties agree on a value first (otherwise two minorities can commit to different values).
 Among $3f+1$ parties, $f$ can be Byzantine; thus $f+1$ honest parties form a majority among the remaining $2f+1$.
 Hence, partially synchronous protocols typically communicate with $2f+1$ (out of $3f+1$) parties before deciding: $f+1$ honest majority + (up to) $f$ Byzantine.
-On the other hand, under synchrony even a single honest party can inform all other honest parties.
-Thus, synchronous parties typically communicate with $f+1$ out of $2f+1$ parties.
+On the other hand, under synchrony, in synchrony parties typically communicate with $f+1$ out of $2f+1$ parties.

-This lower bound holds for Broadcast, not just for Agreement.
+6. This lower bound holds for Broadcast (aka Reliable Broadcast) in partial synchrony, not just for Agreement.

 Please leave comments on Twitter